jmuzsik/blog/content/it/aws-overview.md

 #### Functions as a service (FAAS)

-- similar to utilising github repos that do something you want within your code but not write yoruself
+- similar to utilising github repo's that do something you want within your code but not write yourself

 ## Overview of many of the microservices: